 - The curators must be based in Singapore up to 3 months before the opening of the show, and must be present for its installation and de-installation.

 - We welcome proposals from curatorial teams or collaborations with curators of other nationalities/based overseas.

 - Artists may apply as curators, only as part of a group show or as a curator for another artist’s work.

 WHAT TO CONSIDER IN YOUR PROPOSAL

-- At least 50% of the artists proposed must be either Singaporean or Singapore Permanent Residents.
+- At least 50% artists proposed must be either Singaporean or Singapore Permanent Residents.
 We understand that the line up may change in the planning of the show, but encourage curators to submit their most realistic list.

 - The proposed show must not have been presented before.

 - The proposal must include plans for at least two public programmes.
-These can include artist/curator talks, panel discussions, screenings and performances.
+These can include artist/curator talks, panel discussions, workshops, screenings and performances.

 - Apart from the Chapel Gallery, applicants may also consider utilising outdoor spaces such as the Objectifs courtyard.

 Selection will be based on the artistic and intellectual merit of each applicant’s project.
 We will also consider the feasibility of presenting the show in January 2024.
 Shortlisted applicants may be contacted to refine their proposals or answer specific questions from the selection panel about their project.
 Successful recipients will be contacted by June 2023.